 Global Nutrition Report: How US Citizens Can Hold Government Accountable for Preventing Malnutrition

-Lawrence Haddad of CGIAR (formerly Consultative Group on International Agricultural Research) invited me to comment on how to strengthen accountability in the fight against malnutrition in the United States.
+Lawrence Haddad, senior researcher at the International Food Policy Research Institute (IFPRI), invited me to comment on how to strengthen accountability in the fight against malnutrition in the United States.

 My comments are in response to this specific question:

 A. This question has no easy answer.
 To begin with, we see practically no cases of severe undernutrition among U.S. citizens, in the sense that it occurs in the developing world.
 Only rarely, do adults or children exhibit overt clinical signs of vitamin or mineral deficiency, let along acute malnutrition.
 Instead, in America we talk about “food insecurity,” defined by government agencies as consistent, dependable, legal access to enough food on a daily basis to support active healthy living.

 The U.S. Department of Agriculture (USDA) monitors the extent of food insecurity among the population in two ways.
 It counts the number of individuals who apply and qualify for participation in the Supplemental Nutrition Assistance Program (formerly known as Food Stamps), and it collects data from surveys and publishes the results in annual reports on Household Food Security.
 By both measures, nearly 15 percent of the U.S. population is judged to be food insecure—one out of every six adults.
 Nearly six percent of the population is considered to be severely food insecure and, therefore, at risk of malnutrition but not necessarily displaying clinical signs.